-Social Security Disability, or SSD, provides payments to workers who have not reached retirement age, but cannot work for an extended period of time due to disability.
-In order to qualify for benefits, you must either be:
+Social Security Disability, or SSD, provides payments to workers who have paid into the system but have not reached retirement age, and who cannot work for an extended period of time due to disability.
+In order to qualify for such benefits, you must either be:

-To qualify as an “insured worker,” you must have worked for both long enough and recently enough.
-Family members can be paid “auxiliary benefits,” also known as dependents’ benefits, if they meet the qualifications under a family member who is eligible for Social Security Disability or retirement benefits.
+To qualify as an “insured worker” under the law, you must have worked both long enough and recently enough.
+Family members can be paid “auxiliary benefits,” also known as dependents’ benefits, if they meet certain qualifications.

-If you qualify as an insured worker, your disability must also meet certain criteria in order to receive SSD benefits.
-Those requirements include:
+Your disability must also meet certain criteria in order to receive SSD benefits, including:

-(1) You must be unable to engage in substantial gainful employment because of your disability;
+- You must be unable to engage in substantial gainful employment because of your disability

-(3) Your disability must be listed within the SSA’s list of impairments.
+- Your disability must be listed within the SSA’s list of impairments